turtlecoin/turtlecoin-webwallet-cli/README.md

 This project is still in its early stages, with little to no functionality.

 Currently commands are passed to server-side for processing, and thus wallets are stored and processed in a centralized manner.
-This could be useful for services that wish to integrate wallet utilities in their tools and apps.
-The ultimate goal, when possible (still work to be done on turtlecoin-wallet-backend) is to have a client-side only version available too.
+This can be useful for services that wish to integrate a wallet CLI in their tools and apps.
+The goal is to have a client-side only version too, however, currently this is not fully supported yet by [turtlecoin-wallet-backend-js](https://github.com/turtlecoin/turtlecoin-wallet-backend-js).

 ## Getting Started